The 20 Best Electric Guitar Brands (2023)

 EVH offers Eddie-designed electric guitars and amps like the renowned 5150 model.
 The main model lines resurrect some of Eddie’s famous guitars and amps from the ’70s and ’80s.
-So, it is fair to say that EVH focuses on hard rock, heavy metal genres, the Van Halen sound, to be more precise.
+So, it is fair to say that EVH focuses on hard rock and heavy metal genres, the Van Halen sound, to be more precise.

 Notable EVH guitar:

 EVH Striped Series Stratocaster is Eddie Van Halen’s own design that he used for many years.
-The Stratocaster-style modified guitar features a basswood body, 3 color patterns inspired by Van Halen’s own design, Quartersawn maple neck, Floyd Rose locking nut, and EVH Wolfgang Humbucking pickup that delivers the great harmonics and tones of Van Halen.
+The Stratocaster-style modified guitar features a basswood body, 3 color patterns inspired by Van Halen’s own design, a Quartersawn maple neck, Floyd Rose locking nut, and EVH Wolfgang Humbucking pickup that delivers the great harmonics and tones of Van Halen.

 Another great name from the 80’s metal and hard rock scene is Kramer, with its great models such as Beretta.
 Many guitarists used Kramer guitars like Eddie Van Halen, George Lynch, and Richie Sambora to get the iconic hard rock tones.